Bellerive, Tasmania: Real estate

 The suburb's waterfront properties and historical homes have contributed to its popularity with buyers.
 Bellerive’s real estate market has experienced growth, with the median house price reaching approximately $1.07 million as of 2024.

-One notable sale in 2024 was the historic property "The Gables," an Edwardian-style mansion on the Bellerive waterfront.
+One notable sale in 2024 was the historic property "The Gables", an Edwardian-style mansion on the Bellerive waterfront.

 Demographics

-In the 2021 Census, Bellerive had a population of 4,945.
-The suburb has a population density of approximately 1,866 people per square kilometre, over a land area of 2.65 km².
+At the 2021 census, the suburb had a population density of approximately 1,831.5 people per km^{2}, over a land area of 2.7 km^{2}.

-The median weekly household income in Bellerive is $1,568, compared to the national median of $1,746.
-About 22.3% of households in Bellerive have a total weekly income below $650, while 15.2% of households earn more than $3,000 per week.
+The median weekly household income in Bellerive was $1,461, compared to the national median of $1,746.
+About 20.7% of households in Bellerive had a total weekly income below $650, while 18.7% of households earned more than $3,000 per week.

-Homeownership is relatively high in Bellerive, with 34.8% of households owning their homes outright and 35.6% owning with a mortgage.
-Approximately 28.4% of households rent.
+Homeownership was relatively high in Bellerive, with 42.4% of households owning their homes outright and 25.8% owning with a mortgage.
+Approximately 29.1% of households rented.

-Culturally, 84.6% of Bellerive residents were born in Australia, followed by 4.4% born in England, 1.0% in New Zealand, and smaller groups from China and India.
+Culturally, 75.1% of Bellerive residents were born in Australia, followed by 3.7% in England, 2.8% in China, 2.4% in Nepal, 1.6% in India, and 0.9% in New Zealand.

-91.2% of residents speak only English at home.
-The most common non-English languages spoken include Mandarin (0.7%), Italian (0.4%), and French (0.3%).
+Of Bellerive's residents, 82.2% spoke only English at home.
+The next most common languages spoken at home were Mandarin (3.2%), Nepali (2.3%), Punjabi (0.7%), Vietnamese (0.7%), and Portuguese (0.7%).

-Regarding religion, 51.7% of people in Bellerive reported no religious affiliation.
-Of those who identified with a religion, 27.8% were Christian, with Anglicanism (12.1%) and Catholicism (11.7%) being the most common denominations.
-Other religions include Buddhism (1.2%), Hinduism (0.6%), and Islam (0.4%).
+Regarding religion, 45.7% of people in Bellerive reported no religious affiliation.
+Of those who identified with a religion, 41.9% were Christian, with Anglicanism (15.8%) and Catholicism (16.2%) being the most common denominations.
+Other religions included Hinduism (3.4%), Buddhism (1.8%), and Islam (1.2%).

 Sport

-Bellerive is best known as the home of international cricket ground Bellerive Oval, now renamed Ninja Oval.
+Bellerive is best known as the home of international cricket ground Bellerive Oval, currently operating as Ninja Stadium due to a naming rights deal with SharkNinja.
 The suburb is also a popular area for sailing, with the Bellerive Yacht Club (established in 1926) operating a marina at Bellerive Quay.